ImIOImI/tf-workspace-demo/README.md

 This example is a bit silly, but it demonstrates how we can generate calculated strings based on cross domain configuration.

+## Example 6 (bonus)

+I lied about not creating actual resources in the intro, but don't feel like it's necessary to run this section.
+After sharing this article a couple times, I found that the simplistic way of creating just outputs wasn't always sufficient to show how this works in resources.
+Therefore, I created this example to build on what we learned in example 5.

 ## Conclusion